kitab-project-org/diffViewer/README.md

 The kitabDiff javascript library can also be used separately to build your own app:

-  - Copy the following kitabDiff javascript file and its dependencies into your project folder:
+  - Copy the following kitabDiff.js file and its dependencies into your project folder:
     * `kitabDiff.js`
     * `openITI.js`
     * `wikEdDiff.js`
-  - import the kitabDiff function into your javascript: `import { kitabDiff } from "./kitabDiff.js"`
+  - import the `kitabDiff` function into your javascript:
+    ```
+    import { kitabDiff } from "./kitabDiff.js"
+    ```
   - call the `kitabDiff` function with the two strings you want to compare:
     ```
     let [wikEdDiffHtml, aHtml, bHtml] = await kitabDiff(strA, strB, refine_n=3);